TauGI0/gn-data-cafe_product_performance_analysis/README.md

 | Cookie   | 0.922       | 0.188         | 0.555        | 8 |

 **Key Takeaway:**
-Salad is the café’s best-performing item, showing strong sales volume and high revenue.
+Salad is the café’s best-performing item overall, offering a strong balance of sales volume and revenue.

 ---